 Bestselling Welsh Author Ken Follett, whose latest novel, The Evening and the Morning (Viking), is a prequel to his popular book The Pillars of the Earth.

 In our interview, Ken Follett mentioned that during the dark ages, the Anglo Saxons ignored the Romans’ brick houses and built wooden huts right next door.
 “It was a backward time."
 Also, and not the biggest news story of the month, but I just learned that Game of Thrones author George R.R.
 Martin wanted to build a castle in his Santa Fe historic district backyard, and the city has emphatically said that he may not.
-The project would have exceeded height limit zoning regulations and, though this wasn’t probably stated in the city’s findings, was just been too weird.
+The project would have exceeded height limit zoning regulations and, though this wasn’t probably stated in the city’s findings, was just plain too weird.
 Anyway, this week’s Write the Book Prompt is to write about a construction controversy.
 Frame it, as they say, as you like.
 But have fun.
 See where it takes you.

 Good luck with your work in the coming week, and tune in next week for another prompt or suggestion.